tetsuo/tetsuo.github.io/content/mailroom.md

 ---
 title: Account workflow automation with PostgreSQL and C
 cover_title: Account workflow automation with PostgreSQL and C
-description: How PostgreSQL alone can automate your account activation and password reset workflows without relying on a message broker
+description: How PostgreSQL alone can automate your account activation and password reset workflows without needing a message broker
 tags: sql,c,rust,tutorial
 published: 2024-11-17T00:00:00
-updated: 2025-06-12T13:37:00
+updated: 2025-06-15T13:37:00
 ---

-> How PostgreSQL alone can automate your account activation and password reset workflows without relying on a message broker.
+> How PostgreSQL alone can automate your account activation and password reset workflows without needing a message broker.

-[**mailroom**](https://github.com/tetsuo/mailroom/) uses PostgreSQL [triggers](https://www.postgresql.org/docs/current/sql-createtrigger.html) and [notification events](https://www.postgresql.org/docs/current/sql-notify.html) to detect account status changes and dispatch related email notifications.
+[**mailroom**](https://github.com/tetsuo/mailroom/) uses PostgreSQL [triggers](https://www.postgresql.org/docs/current/sql-createtrigger.html) and [notification events](https://www.postgresql.org/docs/current/sql-notify.html) to detect account status changes and send relevant email notifications to users.

-This post walks through its architecture by building a real-world onboarding workflow.
-We'll first set up the schema and triggers to track account updates using a PostgreSQL-backed queue.
-Then, we'll implement a collector in C with `libpq` to consume events and process action tokens in batches.
+In this tutorial, we'll walk through the mailroom architecture by building a real-world onboarding workflow step by step.
+We'll start by setting up the schema and triggers to track account updates using a PostgreSQL-backed queue.
+Then, we'll implement a collector in C using the `libpq` library to consume the events triggered by those account changes and process action tokens in batches.

+---

 ## Overview